KONE - Investors

 KONE’s disclosure according to Sustainability Accounting Standards Board (SASB) standards

-KONE maps SASB’s sustainability accounting standards for Electrical and Electronic Equipment in the table below, where the industry-specific topics and accounting metrics are linked to KONE’s sustainability report 2022 and/or other publications:
+KONE maps SASB’s sustainability accounting standards for Electrical and Electronic Equipment in the table below:

 Topic